ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/clone-github-repo.md

 # Exercise 5: Clone the GitHub repository

-Next, clone this GitHub repository to your `$HOME` directory on Expanse.
+Next, clone the GitHub repository to your `$HOME` directory on Expanse.

 *Command*
 ```